aliciabroggi/aliciabroggi.github.io/README.md

 **Good writing is good thinking.** I am a writer, researcher, and editorial consultant who helps organizations make sense of complex, fast-moving cultural and technological landscapes.

 My work spans peer-reviewed books on culture and belief, deep-dive feature profiles of engineering leaders, and analytical essays on socio-technical systems.
-Because I have spent years researching and teaching at the university level in the UK and Germany, I know how to interrogate structural frameworks deeply—and, more importantly, how to translate those insights into clear, accessible language for the real world.
+Because I have spent years researching and teaching in the UK, Germany, and the US, I know how to interrogate structural frameworks deeply—and, more importantly, how to translate those insights into clear, accessible language for the real world.

 ---